-ACTION Collect orders Go to Coffeehouse Submit group order Wait for order completion Pick up order TASK LIST Tasks A. Collect orders from coworkers B. Collect payment from coworkers Tasks A. Go to Coffeehouse B. Wait in line Tasks A. Relay order to barista B. Double-check order for accuracy C. Initiate checkout Tasks A. Gather any extra items (napkins, coffee sleeves, etc.) Tasks A. Pick up order B. Check that order is correct FEELING ADJECTIVE Excited to connect to coworkers Worried about making order errors Anxious about getting back to work in time Stressed about entering each order one by one Anxious about time Relieved that order is ready Hopeful that everyone's orders are correct IMPROVEMENT OPPORTUNITIES Offer a way to easily collect multiple orders Create an app for advance ordering Offer a way to easily collect multiple orders Create an app that offers order status updates UX Design Storyboard Source for appr up help overs place for rige coffice orders quickly ave of easily - long picture the dash, Antha, is secremeded by people given orders Anthony Land Markes, and send This were also; an app find can help Amika 1988.
-Our npp. to take orders
+ACTION Collect orders Go to Coffeehouse Submit group order Wait for order completion Pick up order TASK LIST Tasks A. Collect orders from coworkers B. Collect payment from coworkers Tasks A. Go to Coffeehouse B. Wait in line A. Relay order to barista B. Double-check order for accuracy C. Initiate checkout Tasks A. Gather any extra items (napkins, coffee sleeves, etc.) Tasks A. Pick up order B. Check that order is correct FEELING ADJECTIVE Excited to connect to coworkers Worried about making order errors Anxious about getting back to work in time Stressed about entering each order one by one Anxious about time Relieved that order is ready Hopeful that everyone's orders are correct UX Design Storyboard Consuler An appr to help overs plat Out of the story of the ce kraje.
+Coffee onders quickly as wl easily - 100g pictore IMPROVEMENT OPPORTUNITIES Offer a way to easily collect multiple orders Create an app for advance ordering Offer a way to easily collect multiple orders Create an app that offers order status updates Anisa auch, in get after for the took, delda, in sucreaselable people of any Anisa as a steel John consider on mpp from con help Arisha.
+1955.
+Oct. supp to.
+Sobre. codets. in the app. stoke can seed the Mena and Joke crises and coller shorts brewing man and the room are happy with their coffee